 Recreational Carrying Capacity is generally assessed through changes to the amount of boaters on a lake as a result of a proposed waterfront development.
 Capacity is considered for safety purposes but boating traffic can also have negative impacts on water quality through the generation of wakes which erode soft shorelines.
 The Official Plan of Seguin Township, Ontario includes a provision for recreational capacity on lakes.
-It allows for 1 residential unit for every 1.6 ha of lake surface area.
+It allows for 1 residential unit for every 1.6 ha of lake surface area beyond 30 m from shore.
 This approach reduces crowding of the lake, limits the number of boats and is easily implemented.
 Following this simple methodology, Four Mile Bay is over capacity while Trout lake - Main Basin is under capacity for further development.
 Recreational capacity was also assessed via lot frontage.
 The City of North Bay and East Ferris both require a minimum frontage of 60 m for waterfront lots on Trout Lake.
-The number of 60 m lots were calculated based on shoreline perimeter and following this simple methodology, Four Mile Bay is over capacity for further development lots on Trout Lake.
-The number of 60 m lots were calculated based on shoreline perimeter and following this simple methodology, Four Mile Bay is over capacity while Trout lake - Main Basin is under capacity while Trout lake - Main Basin is under capacity while Bay is over capacity while the perimeter of 60 m lots were calculated based on shoreline perimeter and following this simple methodology, Four Mile Bay is over capacity while
+The number of 60 m lots were calculated based on shoreline perimeter and following this simple methodology, Four Mile Bay is over capacity while Trout lake - Main Basin is under capacity for further development

 Several streams and wetlands flow into both Four Mile Bay and Trout Lake - Main Basin, including Four Mile Creek which flows out of Four Mile Lake and empties into Four Mile Bay.
-The majority of the remaining developable land is located adjacent to Four Mile Creek so that development scenario was assessed.
-The phosphorus reduction efficiency of Four Mile Creek and other inflowing watercourses could not be quantified with available data as part of this study, but the watercourses appear to have many of the attributes that indicate lower uptake lengths and higher phosphorus reduction efficiencies.
-Nutrient retention processes in floodplains would likely reduce phosphorus loads associated with future development from impacting adjacent watercourses while additional attenuation of total phosphorus in watercourses would further reduce total phosphorus loads to downstream Four Mile Bay and Trout Lake.
+Most of the remaining developable land is located adjacent to Four Mile Creek so those development impacts were considered.
+The phosphorus reduction efficiency of Four Mile Creek and other inflowing watercourses could not be quantified with available data as part of this study, but the watercourses appear to have many of the attributes that indicate high phosphorus reduction efficiencies.
+Nutrient retention processes in lands located between the septic field and the watercourses would reduce phosphorus loads associated with future development from impacting adjacent watercourses while additional attenuation of total phosphorus within watercourses would further reduce total phosphorus loads to downstream Four Mile Bay and Trout Lake.